makerdao/dss-psm/README.md

 `Psm` allows you to either call `sellGem()` or `buyGem()` to trade ERC20 DAI for the gem or vice versa.
 Upon calling one of these functions the PSM vault will either lock gems in the join adapter, take out a dai loan and issue ERC20 DAI to the specified user or do that process in reverse.

+`Psm` can charge either a positive or negative fee in both directions.
+Positive fees correspond to the user paying the protocol for using the PSM.
+Negative fees correspond to the protocol paying the user for using the PSM.

 #### Approvals

 The PSM requires ERC20 approvals to pull in the tokens.